PaceCS/strings/README.md

 Output:
 ```
 You entered 'Hello Joseph'.
-In snake case, your string is helloJoseph.
+In lower camel case, your string is helloJoseph.
 ```
 ---